montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 Montage Studio gives you two options to leave a project: close it or log out.

-* To close a project, click the Montage Studio icon in the upper left on the menu bar.
-This returns you to the project page, where you can start a new project or select an existing one from the list of projects.
+* To close a project, select Project > Close Project from the menu bar or click the Montage Studio icon in the upper left on the menu bar.
+This returns you to the project page, where you can start a new project or select an existing one.
-* To exit Montage Studio, choose _Your Name_  > Log Out on the right of the menu bar.
+* To exit Montage Studio, choose _Your Name_  > Log Out on the right of the menu bar from wihtin a project or click Log Out on the Welcome page.
 This returns you to the Montage Studio sign-in page.

 # Assemble a User Interface